Tubular Breast Cancer

 Tubular breast cancer is rare cancer that accounts for no more than 2% of all breast cancer diagnoses.
 This type of breast cancer occurs most frequently in women who are in their 50’s.

 Tubular breast carcinoma tends to be small, highly estrogen-dependent and HER2/neu negative.

 Women with this type of breast cancer are less likely to metastasize and have an excellent survival rate.

-On Average, women with tubular breast carcinoma maintain a disease free status of near 100% over ten years and an overall survival of 70%.
+On Average, women with tubular breast carcinoma maintain a disease-free status of near 100% over ten years and overall survival of 70%.

 Because of this adjuvant therapies are often not necessary in the treatment and management of tubular breast cancer.

 How rare is tubular carcinoma?